Agencia Espacial Mexicana: Submission to the Senate

 There were protests and concerns of some sectors that were displeased at not being consulted before being presented to the Chamber of Deputies for a vote.
 For this reason, the PRD Senator and president of the Committee on Science and Technology of the Senate, Francisco Javier Castellón Fonseca, requested the organization of forums to identify any concerns and disagreements.
 Afterwards the 'Grupo Promotor de la Agencia Espacial Mexicana' was created and coordinated by the Academia de Ingeniería (Engineering Academy) made a new initiative of law for the Mexican Congress.
 To this proposal some comments were included, particularly from the Consejo Nacional de Ciencia y Tecnología, and the Consejo Consultivo de Ciencias de la Presidencia de la República (Science Advisory Board of the Presidency of the Republic).
 The new initiative ended up being adopted by the Senate unanimously on November 4, 2008, and returned to the chamber of origin to be turned over to the committees on science and technology, legislative studies second, and budget and public accounts to undergo a second analysis and ballot.

 Establishment

-The law that creates the agency was published by the President Felipe Calderón on July 30, 2010, and came into effect on July 31, 2010.
+The law that creates the agency was published by President Felipe Calderón on July 30, 2010, and came into effect on July 31, 2010.
 The first governing board was established on 7 September 2010.
 The board organised a series of forums with space experts to outline a space policy, that was published on 13 July 2011.
 On 1 November 2011 Francisco Javier Mendieta Jiménez was appointed as Director General.